 Football and hockey players are suffering an epidemic of concussions and they’ve always suffered pretty gruesome injuries, due to their being contact sports – but when’s the last time you saw a hockey player throw out his back with a slapshot, or a quarterback’s arm fall of during a throw?

 You don’t, because they are taught mechanically-sound motion, in fact, all they do is work on their fundamentals, which are mechanically-sound, while modern golfers are out there breaking their backs with swing models they don’t even have to use!

 What on earth is wrong with Vijay Singh’s, Phil Mickelson’s, Bubba Watson’s swings that people can’t swing with a similar model?

 How do the greatest golfer of all time (Jack Nicklaus), the all-time winner in Tour events (Sam Snead) and the greatest amateur of all time (Bobby Jones) all get ignored with regards to their swing mechanics when players can’t stay healthy with the modern swing?

-If any swing will do, as modern swing apologists keep saying, then fine – pick one that doesn’t break your back!
+If any swing will do, as modern swing proponents keep saying, then fine – pick one that doesn’t break your back!